cristian-collazos/advanced-custom-fields-pro-main/README.md

 - **Options Page:** Add custom admin pages to edit ACF fields.
 - **Gallery Field:** Build fully customizable image galleries.
 - **Clone Field:** Reuse existing fields and field groups to streamline your workflow.

-To access these features, simply activate the plugin and navigate to the **ACF** section in your WordPress dashboard.

-## Donate

-If [WordPress Premium](https://www.wordpress-premium.net/) helps you access premium plugins safely, consider [supporting us via PayPal](https://www.paypal.com/paypalme/thaikolja) to keep the service running.

----

 Here are the last three updates from the Advanced Custom Fields PRO changelog to keep you in the loop.

 ## Changelog